-Lego Chain Reactions. $15.
+Lego Gear Bots. $19.
 If you’re swimming in Legos, add this to the mix to make the most of what you already have.

-300 Piece Insects Puzzle. $19.
+Mudpuppy Beetle Puzzle. $14.
 We love putting together a big puzzle on Christmas afternoon as the day gets quiet.
-This ones is neat looking.
+This ones is so colorful and charming.
 Other handsome options when you click through.